 Liquidating your company via a straight-forward CVL is the best route for those who want to walk away and start a business in something completely different, or find employment elsewhere entirely.
 Any assets your company owns will be realised and used to repay creditors.
 The company would then cease to exist, along with its debts.

 Transferring assets to a new company is done through a process called ‘pre-pack administration’.
-It is where the assets of your company are sold at market value, usually by an administrator, either back to you and the existing management team or to an unrelated party, and a ‘newco’ carries on the business, whilst the ‘oldco’ ceases to exist, its old debt dying with it.
-In some cases this can be achieved without the company going through the administration process, often informally referred to as “pre-pack liquidation”.
+The assets of your company are sold at market value, usually by an administrator, either back to you and the existing management team or to an unrelated party, and a ‘newco’ carries on the business, while the ‘oldco’ ceases to exist, its old debt dying with it.
+In some cases, this can be achieved without the company going through the administration process, often informally referred to as “pre-pack liquidation.”

 It is important to bear in mind here that there are distinctions between a business and a company.
-A business is the activity undertaken by a company – services/products which bring in revenue.
+A business is the activity undertaken by a company – services and products which bring in revenue.
 A company is a legal entity/vehicle through which the business is operated.